Deployment & Authorization

 }

-Now the rule to add the roles to the token is setup, the roles will be available in the key http://kinvolk.io/roles
+Now the action that adds the roles to the token will be triggered after each login and the roles will be available in the key http://nebraska.io/roles.

-argument accepts a JSONPath to fetch roles from the token, in this case set the value to http://kinvolk\.io/roles
+Note: The oidc-roles-path argument accepts a JSONPath to fetch roles from the token, in this case, set the value to "http://nebraska\.io/roles".
+Be aware that the period characters need to be escaped.

 Preparing Dex with github connector as an OIDC provider for Nebraska